ipap360/csv-addresses-on-google-maps/README.md

 ### Usage

-See sample.csv for the expected csv format
+See csv.headers.template for the expected csv format

 Required program arguments: 0: YOUR_GOOGLE_API_KEY, 1: YOUR_FILE.csv